The Eighth Circle of Hell, i.e. Self-Promotion

 Be consistent, not overwhelming.
 Show up regularly, not constantly.

 Try not to compare yourself to others (impossible, I know, but I think all the time about how fortunes rise and fall.
-And as Mark Twain said, “Comparison is the death of joy.”)
+And as someone wiser than I once said, “Comparison is the thief of joy.”)
 I will say that comparison can be useful to motivate yourself, but don’t let it stymie you.

 Love these suggestions.
 Thank you!